fredricklitvin/python-project/README.md

 Installation

 Prerequisites
+open ports:
+make sure port 8501 is open and allows access

 Before running the project, ensure you have the following installed:
 Python 3.9+
 AWS CLI
 Boto3 (AWS SDK for Python)